-The construction of a 18-kilometer long pipeline between the Sagari and Kinteroni gas fields inside the Machiguenga and Ashaninka communal reserves is an example of collaboration between the company and the communities in the region.
-The plan focused on maintaining the integrity and quality of the forest and to protect the habitats during the construction of the pipeline.
-The procedures designed for its construction were shared with local communities and contractors, as communication and training were key elements of the project.
+The construction of the 18 kilometre pipeline between the Sagari and Kinteroni gas fields, within the Machiguenga and Ashaninka communal reserves, is an example of collaboration between the Company and the communities in the area.
+The plans focused on maintaining the integrity and quality of the forest and protecting habitats during the pipeline development.
+Procedures designed for implementation were shared with contractors and local communities, with communication and training being the key aspects of the project.

 Before taking action in such a sensitive environment, we carried out several studies to analyse in depth the area where the pipeline construction project was to take place.

 A team of specialists was set up to design, implement and supervise the programmes.
 An environmental impact assessment, an environmental management plan, and a biodiversity action plan were carried out to gain a better understanding of the natural resources in the area, the use that local communities make of them, and how they are affected by the development of the project, in order to design mitigation measures.

 A community liaison plan was also developed that included the use of local experts from native communities to implement the procedures in the construction phase.

 With the support of the NGO Flora and Fauna International, working groups were organised with local communities to review and improve the designed procedures.
 All data were taken into account for the final design of the pipeline, the location of supporting infrastructure, and the design of mitigation actions.

 Following the impact mitigation hierarchy, the measures applied were:

 - Identification of sensitive flora and fauna and monitoring of changes during the project.

 - Inventory, rescue and relocation of orchids and bromeliads.

 - Identification and preservation of canopy bridges: large trees that will serve as a connection between the two sides of the pipeline, to mitigate habitat fragmentation.